dafny-lang/dafny/docs/DafnyRef/Statements.md

 unless its type can be inferred, either from a given initial value, or from other uses of the variable.
 If initial values are given, the number of values must match the number of variables declared.

+The scope of the declared variable extends to the end of the block in which it is declared.
+However, be aware that if a simple variable declaration is followed by an expression (rather than a subsequent statement) then the `var` begins a [Let Expression](#sec-let-expression) and the scope of the introduced variables is only to the end of the expression.
+In this case, though, the `var` is in an expression context, not a statement context.

 Note that the type of each variable must be given individually.
 The following code